sarahciston/codingcare/posts/guide.md

 "It's really reassuring to always come back to this environment of, "Okay, [...] you can go on your own journey at your own pace.
 And you can explore your own things and there's no one right way to code.”
 {: .quote }

--Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC {: .quote .attrib }
+-Katherine Yang, she/her, USC Media Arts + Practice, Linguistics, Computer Science {: .quote .attrib }

 ### Believe in snacks